fraser182/Blu-Ray-Shop-Inventory/README.md

 # Solo Project: Blu-Ray Store

-A Blu-Ray Store For An Owner, written in Ruby, with basic CRUD functionality, based around a stock list.
+A Full-Stack RESTful App for a Blu-Ray Store For An Owner, written in Ruby, wanting to keep track of stock.

 ## Brief
 The owner of a Blu-Ray Store wants an app to track their shop's inventory.
 This is not an app which the customer will see, it is an admin/management app for the shop workers.